chanzuckerberg/czid-web/db/README.md

 - This means there is a migration that hasn't been run on your local database yet:
   - `ActiveRecord::PendingMigrationError - Migrations are pending.
 To resolve this issue, run: bin/rails db:migrate RAILS_ENV=development`
 - To apply pending migrations:
-  - `aws-oidc exec -- docker-compose run web "rake db:migrate"`
+  - `aws-oidc exec -- docker-compose run web "rake db:migrate:with_data"`
 - The `test` database for local tests is separate as well, so you may need:
-  - `aws-oidc exec -- docker-compose run web "RAILS_ENV=test rake db:migrate"`
+  - `aws-oidc exec -- docker-compose run web "RAILS_ENV=test rake db:migrate:with_data"`

 ### Rolling back migrations